A rustic wooden post fence in front of the vibrant, multi-colored striped hills and red rock mesas of the Paria Rimrocks in Southern Utah

 Many moviemakers have tried to capture the magic of southern Utah in their films, with some early efforts dating all the way back to the 1930s.
+The history of Southern Utah movies is rich, and its ongoing legacy in filmmaking continues to attract new productions.
 Today it’s a fun challenge to see how many iconic spots from the big screen you can visit, and this guide gives you a place to start.
-Here are 5 places in Southern Utah that have appeared in our favorite movies.
+Here are 5 places in Southern Utah that have appeared in our favorite southern utah movies, and if you’re planning a trip to see them, our collection of travel guides and tips for exploring Southern Utah can help you make the most of your visit.

 John Carter – Lake Powell